Tips when planning a trip to Positano

 The Amalfi Coast is a 50-kilometer coastal stretch in the southern Campania region.
 It is close to the city of Naples on the west side, and the city of Salerno on the east side.
 Whether you are planning to go to the Amalfi Coast from an Italian city or a foreign country, here are the different option on how to get to your destination.

 To fully explore the Amalfi Coast, the best thing to do is to either rent a car or hire a driver.
-If you are living in Italy and your city isn’t far from the Amalfi Coast, the car is your best option as it will give you total freedom to move from one town to the next and to drive to excavation sites such as Pompeii.
+A rented car is the best option if you are living in Italy and your city isn’t far from the Amalfi Coast, it’ll give you the freedom to move from one town to the next and to drive to excavation sites such as Pompeii.
 If instead you are not living in Italy and you are not travelling with a car and intend to do a lot of exploring, the best thing to do is to rent a car and pick it up at the airport.
 From Naples or Salerno it takes less than an hour and a half drive to arrive to the Amalfi Coast.
 But then again, if you are not used to small streets and curves, hire a driver or book a private transfer as the Amalfi Coast is known for its narrow streets, curves and expensive parking.
+Please also keep in mind that parking in the Amalfi Coast is extremely expensive!

 The Amalfi Coast does not have its own airport.
 To get to the Amalfi Coast by plane, you can either land at the Naples International Airport or at the Salerno Costa D’Amalfi Airport.